Types of Hearing Tests for Children

 The Early Hearing Detection and Intervention (EDHI) program suggests babies are screened for hearing loss by 1 month of age, diagnosed by 2 months of age and provided intervention by 3 months of age.
 Hearing screens are typically completed before the baby leaves the birthing center.
 A hearing screen result is typically PASS or REFER.
 A “REFER” result does NOT confirm hearing loss, it means further diagnostic information is needed to determine the baby’s hearing status.
 A baby is referred for diagnostic evaluation after 2 failed hearing screens.

 Automated Otoacoustic Emissions (AOAE) is a screener completed by placing a small probe in the baby’s ear and playing different sounds to elicit a response back from the inner ear.
-This screening method is quick and painless and preferably completed while the baby is sleeping; however, the test can still be completed if patient is awake and calm.
+This screening method is quick and painless and preferably completed while the baby is sleeping; however, the test can still be completed if the patient is awake and calm.

 Automated Auditory Brainstem Response (AABR) is a screener completed by placing stickers (electrodes) on the baby’s forehead and behind each ear and placing a small ear bud in each ear.
 A sound is played, and the machine will determine if a response from the brain was measured.